Characters of Casualty: Grace Beauchamp

 A year later, Connie learns that Grace is in the UK with Sam and his girlfriend, Emma Dufresne (Elizabeth Croft).
 When Emma is admitted to the ED, Grace gets to spend time with Connie.
 As they prepare to leave, Connie apologises to Grace for letting her go and asks her to stay.
 Grace walks in on Connie and Jacob Masters (Charles Venn) kissing and is furious; she gives Connie an ultimatum, threatening to return to America if she does not end the relationship; Connie break.
 At a school sports day, Connie helps Grace befriend Carmel Sims (Sydney Wade).
 Grace has a sleepover at Carmel's house, but when Carmel injures her leg on a trampoline, Grace runs home to get Connie, but finds her and Jacob together.
 She tells Connie that she hates her.
 At the ED, Connie and Jacob treat Carmel, learning that she is malnourished and self-harming.
 Upon hearing Carmel's mother, Steph Sims (Tonicha Lawrence), berating her daughter, Connie reports her to social services.
 Grace speaks with Connie and Jacob and gives her blessing to the relationship.

 Connie and Grace leave the ED in the car, followed by a furious Steph; she drives recklessly and causes them to crash, plummeting off a cliff.
 They are thrown from the car and are found by Jacob and paramedics Iain Dean (Michael Stevenson) and Jez Andrews (Lloyd Everitt).
-Grace is airlifted to the ED, but en route, the helicopter collides with a drone, crashing into the department's entrance and worsening Grace's condition; she has a subdural haematoma which comatoses her.
+Grace is airlifted to the ED, but en route, the helicopter collides with a drone, crashing into the department's entrance and worsening Grace's condition; she has a subdural haematoma which leaves her in a coma.
 She later has a pseudoaneurysm and has to be operated on by Jac Naylor (Rosie Marcel) and Guy Self (John Michie).
 Despite initial hesitation, Connie agrees to the operation and Grace survives.
 Connie refuses to leave Grace's bedside and she slowly awakens from her coma, albeit withdrawn and nearly mute.
 She cannot walk and struggles to eat without assistance.